Tullio Pinelli: Biography

-Born in Turin, Piedmont, Italy, Pinelli began his career as a civil lawyer but spent his free time working in the theatre as a playwright.
+Born in Turin, Pinelli began his career as a civil lawyer but spent his free time working in the theatre as a playwright.
 He was descended from a long line of Italian patriots; his great-uncle General Ferdinando Pinelli quashed the bandit revolt in Calabria following Italian unification.

 He met Fellini in a Rome kiosk in 1946 while they were reading opposite pages of the same newspaper.
 "Meeting each other", explained Pinelli, "was a creative lightning bolt.
 We spoke the same language from the start...
 We were fantasizing about a screenplay that would be the exact opposite of what was fashionable then: the story of a very shy and modest office worker who discovered he can fly; so he flaps his arms and escapes out the window.
 It certainly wasn't Italian neorealism.
 But the idea never went anywhere either."
 The anecdote about flying presages the opening scene of 8½ (1963) in which the protagonist, a prominent film director, who dreams of escape by flying out of his car caught in a traffic jam.

 Pinelli died at the age of 100 on 7 March 2009 in Rome.
 He was married (from 1988) to the French-born actress Madeleine Lebeau, who had roles in 8½ and Casablanca (1942).